back

 Right now, they’re walking past your product for one reason: your packaging looks fine.
 It’s not bad.
 But it’s not that one.
 The one that makes people reach out before their brain catches up.
 The one that earns a spot in their home, not just their cart.

 Standing out isn’t about being loud.
-It’s about looking like the obvious choice.
-The one that feels premium, intentional, and totally them.
+It’s about looking like the obvious choice, the one that feels premium, intentional, and totally them.

 How to Actually Stand Out in a Crowded Market

-Here’s what packaging that sells actually does — and how to start building it today.
+Here’s what packaging that sells actually does, and how to start building it today.

 1. Know who you’re actually trying to attract